skttl/konstrukt-documentation/README.md

 If you have a custom data store that you’d like to be able to content manage from within Umbraco then Konstrukt will allow you to quickly configure a custom administration UI, reusing many core components and with a consistent look and feel, in just a few lines of code.

-With Konstrukt, custom adminisration panel UI's can now take a matter of minutes, rather than days.
+With Konstrukt, custom back office integrations can now take a matter of minutes, rather than days.

 ## Using These Docs